18 Nervous System Development

 Through development, the walls of these vesicles will differentiate into adult brain structures.
 Differentiation is the process by which structures become more complex and functionally specialized during development.
 The names of these early vesicles can be used to describe either the stages through development, or a grouping of structures that eventually form in adulthood.
 In the following chapters, we will learn more about some of these anatomical structures.

-Image of the three vesicles of the anterior neural tube early in development.
-Details in caption and text.
+Three vesicles of the anterior neural tube early in development.

 Figure 18.5.
 Three vesicle stage of embryonic development.
 Early in development the anterior portion of the neural tube can be divided into three vesicles: the prosencephalon, the mesencephalon, and the rhombencephalon.
 ‘Three vesicle stage’ by Valerie Hedges is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.